johnxu21/johnxu21.github.io/teaching/CS473-Fall2022/refactoring/refactoring_assistants.md

 Task 1: Django-CMS on CodeScene
 =========
 For our first task, we are going to use CodeScene to suggest which artifacts are in need of refactoring.

-To do this select in the "Code" menu on the left side, and then the "Hotspots" submenu.
+To do this, select the "Code" menu on the left side, and then the "Hotspots" submenu.
 In this visualization, the hotspots are artifacts with a lot of commit activities (i.e., they change a lot during the software evolution and maintenance).
 On that visualization, you can check the tab on Refactoring Targets.
-Look at the recommended refactorings targets.
-If you select a specific file in this visualization (or the hotspots visualization) on the right it will display more details, scrolling down on the details you have the "Actions" buttons.
-There are four actions: View Code, X-ray, Trends, and Code Review.
-Check those four options and see for yourself what information CodeScene can provide.
+Look at the recommended refactoring targets.

+If you select a specific file in this visualization (or the Hotspots view), on the right it will display more details.
+Scroll down in the details view to explore the four **Actions** buttons: **View Code**, **X-ray**, **Trends**, and **Code Review**.
+Check those four options and see for yourself what information CodeScene can provide to support strategic refactoring.

+> _As you perform this task, keep in mind the pattern **"Most Valuable First" (OORP, p.29)** — prioritize refactoring opportunities that offer the highest benefit or reduce the most risk._

+> _You should also consider the pattern **"Keep It Simple" (OORP, p.37)** — avoid the temptation to over-engineer when identifying or planning a refactoring._

+> _Finally, apply **"Study the Exceptional Entities" (OORP, p.107)** — CodeScene helps reveal outliers in complexity and change frequency that often signal deeper design problems._

 **Questions:**
 * Did CodeScene visualization help you identify possible targets for refactoring?